AKAlexsey/football_seasons/README.md

 Write a simple Elixir application that serves the football results included in the attached data.csv file.
 The application must expose a public HTTP API allowing users to:
 1. List the league and season pairs (e.g. La Liga 2017-2018) for which there are results available
-2. Fetch the results for a specific league and season pair Users must be able to retrieve the results for a specific league and season pair formatted in JSON and Protocol Buffers.
+2. Fetch the results for a specific league and season pair
+3. Users must be able to retrieve the results for a specific league and season pair formatted in JSON and Protocol Buffers

 As for the technology stack, you are free to choose the libraries and frameworks that you consider most appropriate to solve this exercise.
 We have kept the requirements to a bare minimum.
 We do not want you to overdo the solution, but we also want you to have an opportunity to show us all the tricks you know.